spack/spack/lib/spack/docs/getting_started.rst

 forced to use a mixed toolchain: the XCode-provided Clang is used for C/C++ code, but GNU ``gfortran`` is used for Fortran code.

-One might also need to use mixed toolchains with Intel compilers:
-Intel's C and Fortran compilers work well, but in the past its C++ compiler was not able to build some basic packages, such as ``boost``.

 Follows are instructions on how to hack together hack together ``clang`` and ``gfortran`` on Macintosh OS X.  A similar approach should work for other mixed toolchain needs.